Particle quantum states with indefinite mass and neutrino oscillations: Modified model of electroweak interactions

-Now we are able to write the Lagrangian of the modified theory describing the electroweak interaction.
-If, as usual, the interaction is carried by the gauge fields associated with the group $SU(2)\times U(1) $, then the Lagrangian of such a theory is the Standard Model Lagrangian supplemented by the singlets of the right-handed neutrinos with the changes in the fermion sector only.
+Now we are able to write the Lagrangian of the modified theory describing the electroweak interactions.
+If, as usual, the interaction is carried by the gauge fields associated with the group $SU(2)\times U(1) $, then the Lagrangian of such a theory is the Lagrangian of the minimally extended Standard Model with changes in the fermion sector only.

 The Lagrangian for the physical fermion fields in our model is written as follows:

 where

 is the Lagrangian of free fields and